francois-gm/go-kabk-y1a/06 - 20241014 - CSS/README.md

 ## Tutorial: layouting basics with CSS (1h)

+We start with the blank template that we made in the previous class (download on this page).
+You can [download it there](https://github.com/francois-gm/go-kabk-y1a/blob/main/06%20-%2020241014%20-%20CSS/my-project-template.zip).

-First, let's do a [CSS reset](https://meyerweb.com/eric/tools/css/reset/)
+First, let's do a [CSS reset](https://meyerweb.com/eric/tools/css/reset/) or a [CSS normalize](https://nicolasgallagher.com/about-normalize-css/)

 Then: